-Los Altos homes are typically selling for $1,000-$1,500 per SQFT.
+Los Altos homes are selling, on average, for $1,500 per SQFT.
 This measurement varies by size of home and the lot.
 Each closed sale is represented by a single dot.
-The above scatter chart shows the $/SQFT for each single family home in 2017.
+The above scatter chart shows the $/SQFT for each single family home in 2018.

-Market demand for Los Altos homes remains at an all-time high.
-Average Days on Market (red line) are at all-time lows and the final sales vs. list price (blue line) is also at historic highs.
+Market demand for Los Altos homes remains very strong.
+Average Days on Market (red line) are at historic lows and the final sales vs. list price (blue line) are at historic highs.

 The annual supply of new listings for Los Altos homes has declined by about 35-40% over the past ten years.
 Existing residents are just not moving as in the past.

 A view of the average quarterly median price provides some insight to the ebb and flow of the market over the past 20 years.
 Note the short-lived (5 quarters) Internet Bubble and that the only significant “decline” in home values (~15%) over the past 20 years was the result of the global “Great Recession”.

 This monthly view of average median prices for Los Altos homes provides a closer look at our current market.
 Keep in mind that fluctuations may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

 The month-end inventory of Active listings is very seasonal.
 December is usually near-zero due to the holiday season.
 Note: “Inventory” is the number of Active Listings at the end of the month, which is the net of New Listings less Pending and Closed sales.

 The monthly supply of new listings for homes in Los Altos is very seasonal.
 Most Sellers avoid listing their homes during the holiday season, long holiday weekends and summer vacation.